 - i.
 75% of clients will maintain Permanent Housing for six (6) months. - ii.
 75% of clients will access permanent housing

 D. Rapid Re Housing

 - i.
 75% of clients will maintain Permanent Housing for six (6) months. - ii.
-75% of clients will access permanent housing
+75% of clients will access permanent housing regarding termination of assistance to participants, appeals, and confidentiality procedures.

 TERMINATION AND APPEALS